Bangladesh College of Physicians and Surgeons

 The Bangladesh College of Physicians & Surgeons (BCPS) is a statutory professional membership body in Bangladesh dedicated to improving the practice of medicine and surgery, chiefly through accreditation of doctors by examination.
+It organizes examinations for Fellowship (FCPS) and Membership (MCPS).

+History

 This institution was established in 1972, by the Bangladesh College of Physicians and Surgeons Order 1972, an ordinance issued by the President of Bangladesh.

-It organizes examinations for Fellowship (FCPS) and Membership (MCPS).
+It offers certifications following postgraduate training in specialties of medicine, surgery and dentistry.